Charleston, West Virginia Construction Accident Attorney

-According to the Bureau of Labor Statistics, 3.5 percent of construction workers are injured each year, and when you look at the industry, it is easy to understand why.
+According to the Bureau of Labor Statistics, 3 percent of construction workers are injured each year.
 Construction workers are often in dangerous environments, using heavy machinery as well as dangerous tools.
 At the same time, construction companies and contractors sometimes cut corners when it comes to safety in order to save money or simply out of negligence.
-From falls to repetitive stress injuries, some of the most common types of construction site accidents include:
+Some of the most common types of construction site accidents include:

 - Vehicle accidents.
 Construction workers often drive in vehicles to get to and from sites, or to travel within a large site.
-It is no surprise that a number of injuries result from motor vehicle accidents on and off the road.
+It is no surprise that a number of injuries result from car accidents on and off the road.

 - Heavy machinery accidents.
 Heavy machinery such as bulldozers, front loaders, and cranes can be difficult to maneuver, especially on uneven terrain.
 Those operating these machines could be injured or injure those working nearby.

 - Electrocution.
 Construction workers are often in environments that include exposed wiring and wiring that is being installed.
 Unfortunately, this leads to hundreds of electrocution accidents each year.
 About nine percent of construction site fatalities are caused by electrocution.

 - Power tool accidents.
 In addition to heavy machinery, construction workers also use a number of power tools, from sanders and table saws to nail guns and staplers.
 These can cause both minor and serious injuries.